lbl-srg/obc/specification/source/executiveSummary.rst

   zero energy.

 The adoption of OpenBuildingControl will result in improved design and implementation of commercial building controls.
-An LBNL study identified 16% median actual savings from retro-commissioning and a study of 481 operational issues identified in existing commercial buildings found that control problems accounted for >75% of the
+A Lawrence Berkeley National Laboratory study identified 16% median actual savings from retro-commissioning and a study of 481 operational issues identified in existing commercial buildings found that control problems accounted for >75% of the